Wattnet: matching electricity consumption with low-carbon, low-water footprint energy supply: Conclusions

 These findings highlight the limitations of conventional approaches and evidence the need for integrated carbon–water assessments when evaluating the sustainability of electricity consumption.
 Although temporal matching between consumption and low-impact electricity generation can effectively reduce footprints, its effectiveness is constrained in systems dominated by reservoir-based hydropower, where a substantial fraction of environmental impacts remains constant over time.

-Finally, Wattnet provides a transparent and scalable framework that can support operational decision-making for energy consumers, improve the accuracy of Scope 2 footprint accounting, and contribute to broader awareness of the environmental implications of electricity consumption.
+Finally, Wattnet provides a transparent and scalable framework that can support operational decision-making for energy consumers providing high-resolution 72-h forecasts of their CF and WF.
+It aims at improving the accuracy of Scope 2 footprint accounting and contributing to broader awareness of the environmental implications of electricity consumption.
 Beyond digital infrastructures, the methodology applies to any electricity-intensive activity where minimizing both carbon emissions and water use is a relevant sustainability objective.